symbol/symbol-docs/source/getting-started/setup-workstation.rst

     │ 0DC67FBE1CAD29E3 │ 299,966,666.6   │ 299966666600000 │ Never             │
     └──────────────────┴─────────────────┴─────────────────┴───────────────────┘

-.. note:: The faucet has a limited amount of cat.currency and has to be replenished before it dries.
-If you don’t need your test cat.currency units anymore, please send them back to the account <NNNN>.
+.. note:: The faucet has a limited amount of ``cat.currency`` and has to be replenished before it dries.
+If you don’t need your test cat.currency units anymore, please send them back to the account ``SBSXJR-XCHIFQ-IA4RK2-DKOYXL-43IXPQ-WSC5FE-S3XB``.

 .. _setup-development-environment: